All Products

 Application Identification Status

-• Stateless: The deep packet inspection (DPI) feature is disabled.
+• Stateless: The status when no deep packet inspection (DPI) is performed.